 Most directly tied to college preparation, the state has increased support for dual enrollment, which allows high school students to take courses at colleges, and for Advanced Placement courses, college-level courses taught by high school faculty members.
-Thanks to additional funding, the number of Advanced Placement Courses offered has increased.
-Much of that expansion has been in schools with higher numbers of economically disadvantaged students.
-The success rate on AP tests remained constant between 2013 and 2019, indicating that the expansion was maintaining quality while expanding opportunity.

 Despite those efforts, scores for Alabama high school graduates on the ACT, the college-readiness test given to all students, have been flat to slightly declining.
 And while the number of students assigned to remediation has decreased in the two-year system, as noted, the number of remedial students has risen at four-year colleges.

 Remediation is needed for students enrolling with a major gap in their readiness for college.
 Given the open admissions policy in the two-year system and for some four-year colleges, remedial courses continue to play a role in higher education.
 For others who need some help rising to the level of college coursework, it benefits students and schools to provide alternatives to remediation.
 The most straightforward solution is to improve preparation in high school, and those efforts should continue.
 The two-year system’s strategy to provide simultaneous tutoring rather than sequential remedial courses appears to benefit students, increasing passing and progression rates.
 The model ACCS has developed should also be explored for replication at four-year colleges.

 Alabama’s College-Going Rate Down Again for Class of 2020